ShubhamAgarwal9950/Predictive-Analysis-of-Groundwater-Nitrate-Levels-in-India/README.md

 11. Fluvisols
 A soil type found in river floodplains and alluvial deposits.
 Often associated with shallow water tables and high agricultural activity — prone to nitrate pollution.
-How I get these 11 parameters
-1. Parameter having lot of missing values we had not included that
-2. Correlation Analysis helped detect features with direct linear relationships with nitrate.
-3. Trained a Random Forest Regressor to evaluate the non-linear predictive power of each feature.
-4. Used RFE with Random Forest to iteratively eliminate less significant features.